 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 Chile is among the top ten agricultural exporters in the world with main agricultural exports including wine, fresh fruit, dairy, meat, and fishery products.
-The agriculture industry—including agricultural-related products—is responsible for 28 percent of Chile’s overall trade, 11 percent of its total gross domestic product, and around 10 percent of the country’s national work force.
+In 2020, the agriculture industry contributed $27 billion or 11 percent of the Chile´s GDP, comprised 28 percent of overall trade, and 10 percent of the country’s workforce.

 Chilean Processed Food Industry